kubernetes-sigs/ibm-vpc-block-csi-driver/deploy/kubernetes/snapshot/validation-webhook/README.md

 For a better understanding of webhooks and validation webhook in kubernetes, please refer  [this](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).

 In simple terms, the snapshot validation webhook when deployed, validates the input provided for creating/updating snapshot as described below:
-1. Kubernetes will return error when you try to create a snapshot without volumeSnapshotClassName.
-Without the webhook, no error is returned, but snapshot won't get created.
+1. Without the webhook, although the snapshot won't get created, no error is returned.
 2. Kubernetes will return error when you try to update the snapshot with a different pvc name.
-Without the web hook, no error is returned, but snapshot config will be updated to new pvc given, but it will still be a snapshot of the previous pvc.
+Without the webhook, no error is returned, but snapshot config will be updated to new pvc given, but it will still be a snapshot of the previous pvc.

 To understand more about snapshot validation web hook and it's benefits, refer [snapshot validation webhook]( https://github.com/kubernetes-csi/external-snapshotter/tree/v6.0.1#validating-webhook)